cdhowie/cheese-trackers/README.md

 # Cheese Trackers

-An enhanced async room tracker for [Archipelago](https://archipelago.gg).
+An enhanced async room tracker for [Archipelago](https://archipelago.gg) based on the fantastic Google spreadsheet built by RadzPrower.
 The canonical instance is hosted at [cheesetrackers.theincrediblewheelofchee.se](https://cheesetrackers.theincrediblewheelofchee.se/).

-Based on the fantastic Google spreadsheet built by RadzPrower.
+Everyone is welcome to use this instance, even for private games.

 Provides multiple enhancements on top of Archipelago's own web tracker, such as: